 - Constructive conversations to achieve results

 Is this the right service for you?

-This service has been established to assist property owners whose homes have been damaged by the Canterbury earthquakes and where they:
+This service has been established to assist home-owners who have yet to finalise their insurance claim/s where they:

 If this is you, call RAS on (03) 379 7027 or 0800 777 299 to start the simple three-step process.

 How does the service work?

 Using RAS involves three steps:

 Call the Residential Advisory Service on (03) 379 7027 or 0800 777 299.
 We’ll ask about your circumstances to find out how we can help and connect you to a broker.

 - Step 2

 A broker will contact you to discuss your circumstances and will find out more from you about where you are in the repair and rebuild process.
 Brokers can get specialist support for your situation.
 Eg technical or legal advice.